A NSW Government website

 How long will the project take?

-The Waterloo Estate Renewal is expected to take up to 30 years.
+The Waterloo Renewal Project is expected to take up to 30 years.
 It will be completed in three stages: Waterloo South, Waterloo Central and Waterloo North.

-Waterloo South is the first stage of the renewal.
+Waterloo South is the first stage of the renewal and will be redeveloped over the next 10 to 15 years.

 Waterloo South is the first stage of the project and covers about 65% of the Waterloo Estate.